-Monthly Highlights
+Quarterly Highlights

-- During the month, the Global Infrastructure Index (USD) returned +7.6%, outperforming the S&P Global Infrastructure Index (USD) by 400 bps.
-The reason for the outperformance is the Global Infrastructure Index's relative overweight North American Rail and European Electric Utilities. - ❖ At the end of the September quarter, the Index mix was allocated as 40% utilities and 60% economicallysensitive assets.
-Due to market performance, regional and market cap scaling, the mix is now 58% utilities and 42% economically-sensitive assets.
+- During the quarter, the Global Infrastructure Index (USD) returned +9.5%, outperforming the S&P Global Infrastructure Index (USD) by 510 bps.
+The reason for the outperformance is the Global Infrastructure Index's relative overweight North American Rail and European Electric Utilities. - After adjusting for market cap, regional constraints and share price movements, the current sector allocation is 60% utilities and 40% economically-sensitive assets.

-Top Contributors to Monthly Performance
+Top Contributors to Quarterly Performance1

-1. Union Pacific, a U.S. rail operator (+1.12%)
+1. Union Pacific, a U.S. rail operator (+1.44%)

-Union Pacific (UNP) is the largest listed railroad company in North America.
-Union Pacific performed well in October after the company beat market expectations on their third-quarter results.
-This was largely propelled by strong pricing and healthy commodity/coal volume driven by the current energy crisis.
-Furthermore, the fear of rising corporate tax rates, which would have affected railroads, seems to have dissipated with Biden turning his attention to other sources of funding.
+Union Pacific is the largest listed railroad company in North America.
+Union Pacific performed well during the quarter after the company beat market expectations on their third-quarter results.
+The beat was largely driven by strong pricing, which could be hitting record highs, and healthy commodity/coal volume driven by the current energy crisis.